-Transect 2017 2019 2021 - Overall Ranking and Comments BHPPD-22 Excellent Excellent Excellent Perennial Acacia mature and flowering; spinifex is above pre-clearing levels and has been steady over the last four phases; no weeds recorded.
-BHPPD-23 Good Good Good (verging on Excellent) Mature spinifex close to pre-clearing levels; Acacia spp. have increased in cover, trending towards pre-clearing.
-Small number of re-established seedling/juvenile Cenchrus recorded in 2021.
-BHPPD-24 Excellent Excellent Excellent Spinifex reduced by 10% but has maintained its level of cover from 2017 and is still greater than pre-clearing levels.
-Acacia spp. appear to be dead and absent in 2021.
-No weeds were recorded.
-BHPPD-25 Good Good Excellent Spinifex regenerated to pre-fire levels (pre-2017), and increased slightly from 2019, further supporting the expectation that it would continue towards pre-clearing levels; mature Acacia spp. present; Triodia spp. and Acacia spp. appear to be at a level that is representative of the greater area.
-No weeds recorded.
-BHPPD-26 Good Good Excellent Almost identical to analogue site (strata and species composition): spinifex and Acacia spp. cover is continuing towards pre-clearing levels; annual grasses and herbs have increased since 2019 due to rainfall preceding survey; no weeds recorded within the sites or in the surrounding vegetation.
-BHPPD-27 Fair Excellent Good (verging on Excellent) Spinifex cover has continually increased since 2013 to just below half of pre-clearing levels in 2021 .The increase in both Acacia ancistrocarpa and A. inaequilatera to near pre-clearing levels is a positive indication that vegetation structure is tending towards its natural state; there has been an increase in annual grasses due to the high rainfall preceding the survey; no weeds were recorded.
-BHPPD-28 Excellent Excellent Excellent Spinifex cover has decreased since 2019 but is still maintaining preclearing levels (with 2017 and 2019 cover exceeding the pre-clearing levels); cover of Acacia spp. shrubs is still low compared to pre-clearing with mature Acacia ancistrocarpa and A. bivenosa in the surrounding non-cleared vegetation; less mature Acacia spp. present over the clearing footprint.
-Cover of Cenchrus negligible; only recorded as a presence from the strip-transect.
+Transect 2017 2019 2021 2022 - Overall Ranking and Comments BHPPD-22 Excellent Excellent Excellent Excellent Perennial Acacia mature and flowering; spinifex is above pre-clearing levels and has been steady over the last four phases, increasing again in 2022.
+Presence of a single juvenile Cenchrus ciliaris individual recorded in 2022 within the strip-transect.
+BHPPD-23 Good Good Good Good (verging on Fair) (towards Excellent) Spinifex cover steady from 2021 with an increase in Triodia glabra recorded; currently more than twice that of preclearing levels; Acacia ancistrocarpa has increased in cover, exceeding pre-clearing levels.
+Acacia bivenosa, A. stellaticeps, and A. trachycarpa yet to approach pre-clearing levels.
+Cenchrus spp. increased from 0.45% to 5% in 2022.
+BHPPD-24 Excellent Excellent Excellent Excellent Steady cover of mature spinifex since 2017 which is still 15% greater than the pre-clearing levels; the cover of spinifex appear to be at a level that is representative of the surrounding vegetation; Acacia spp. appear to be dead and absent in the 2022 monitoring again; no weeds recorded within the sites and surrounding vegetation.
+BHPPD-25 Good Good Excellent Excellent Spinifex has regenerated to the levels prior to the 2017 fire and increased from 2021 levels.
+Mature Acacia spp. present; spinifex and Acacia spp. appear to be at a level that is representative of the greater area; as expected with trees post-clearing, scattered Corymbia hamersleyana and Eucalyptus xerothermica are still absent; no weeds recorded within the sites and surrounding vegetation.
+BHPPD-26 Good Good Excellent Excellent Almost identical to analogue site (strata and species composition): spinifex and Acacia spp. cover has exceeded preclearing levels with the continued absence of Corymbia hamersleyana; annual grasses and herbs have mostly disappeared since 2021; no weeds have been recorded within the sites or in the surrounding vegetation; the Rehabilitation and Analogue sites are very similar in terms of strata and percentage cover.
+BHPPD-27 Fair Excellent Good Good (verging on Excellent) (towards Excellent) Spinifex cover has continually increased since 2013 to half of pre-clearing levels in 2022.
+Decrease in both Acacia ancistrocarpa, and A. inaequilatera in 2022; overall there is positive indication that vegetation structure is tending towards its natural state; decrease in annual grasses Aristida contorta and Paspalidium clementii; no weeds were recorded within the sites or in the surrounding vegetation.